rokal/react-typescript-webpack/README.md

-# REACT DEMO WITH TYPESCRIPT
+#REACT DEMO WITH TYPESCRIPT
-this is a repo to start learning react with typescript and webpack
+This is a repo to start learning react with typescript and webpack.

+The tutorial is organized into steps. ***You can switch the branches in ascending order to follow along***

-## How to run the application
+## How to follow along
-1. Clone the repository
+1. Clone the repository by running `git clone https://github.com/rokal/react-typescript-webpack.git `
-2. npm install
+2. `npm install`
-3. npm run build
+3. `npm run build`
-4. run 'live-server' and you will see your app
+4. run `live-server` and you will see your app

 ## Step 2
 We'll here by setting up a scoreboard view and then we'll build the base components to refactor the app.
 We are going add some features to dynamize the application.

-To follow along, run *git checkout step2-1*
+To follow along, run `git checkout step2-1`

-To see the final result *git checkout step2-2*
+To see the final result `git checkout step2-2`

 ### What we've added